17 October 2010

-Last September, on a whim, I rescued a gorgeous box of Italian prune plums from Costco for no other reason than I simply had to have their breath-taking shade of rich blue-purple-red piled into the big emerald green bowl on my island.
-I all but crave that color combination.
-I've been known to buy a few figs just so I could have that arresting play of bright green and ripe purple perched on the edge of a plate.
-But I digress again, now don't I?
+Last September, on a whim, I rescued a gorgeous box of Italian prune plums from Costco for no other reason than I simply had to behold their breath-taking shade of velvety blue-red-purple piled into the emerald green bowl on my island.
+That is my favorite color combination.
+I know God likes it, too, because He uses it so often!

 For the plums: